Home / Reviews / XTB Review

 What Assets Can You Trade on XTB?

-There are over 5,600 instruments available on XTB, I’ve been able to trade everything from forex and indices to commodities, stocks, and ETFs.
-There are more than 3,000 stocks listed from 16 global exchanges—including big names from the London Stock Exchange and the New York Stock Exchange.
-Plus, fractional share trading is an option so you can buy into pricey stocks like Netflix or Tesla without having to shell out the full amount.
+There are now over 10,900 instruments available on XTB, covering everything from forex and indices to commodities, stocks, and ETFs.
+The platform lists more than 6,000 stocks from 16 global exchanges—including major names from the London Stock Exchange and the New York Stock Exchange.
+Plus, fractional share trading is available, so you can invest in high-priced stocks like Tesla or Netflix without needing to commit the full amount.

-That said, if you’re after mutual funds or bonds, XTB might feel a bit limited.
-It’s definitely geared more toward active traders and short- to medium-term strategies.
+That said, if you’re looking for mutual funds or bonds, XTB may feel a bit limited.
+The platform is best suited to active traders and those pursuing short- to medium-term strategies.

 Fee TypeDetails